Noise temperature (antenna): Sources of antenna noise

-and $G$ is the gain of the antenna in decibels.
+and $G$ is the logarithmic gain of the antenna in decibels.

 The antenna noise temperature depends on antenna coupling to all noise sources in its environment as well as on noise generated within the antenna.
 That is, in a directional antenna, the portion of the noise source that the antenna's main and side lobes intersect contribute proportionally.

-For example, a satellite antenna may not receive noise contribution from the earth in its main lobe, but sidelobes will contribute a portion of the 288K earth noise to its overall noise temperature.
+For example, a satellite antenna may not receive noise contribution from the Earth in its main lobe, but sidelobes will contribute a portion of the 288 K Earth noise to its overall noise temperature.